-Impact on Contribution Rates
+tribution Rates

 LEOFF 2

-Employee 0.02%
+0.02%

-Employer 0.01%
+0.01%

-State 0.01%
+0.01%

 Actuarial Analysis for the LEOFF 2 Board Tribal Participation Study Page 2 of 5

 These contribution rate impacts are based on estimated increases to both liabilities and the projected salaries over which future contributions to the plan will be funded.
 See Appendix B for further details.